webplatformz/angular-course/README.md

 Hint: [package.json](package.json) contains commands for running and testing each exercise and solution app.

 Once built, the Angular app opens in the browser.
 Alternatively, you can navigate to [localhost:4200]().
-Please note that only one subproject run at a time.
+Please note that only one subproject runs at a time.

 ## Exercises